Osteoporosis: not always a natural part of aging

-Weakening bones has many causes, but getting older is not one of them.
+Weakening bones has many causes, but getting older is only one of them.

 Osteoporosis, or weakening of the bones, has few early signs and symptoms.
 Many people only discover they have it after they break a bone in a fall, or even something as simple as bumping into furniture.
-According to Dr. Corinne Ancona-Young, a family medicine doctor with Sharp Community Medical Group, the risk of an osteoporosis-related fracture is greater than the risks of breast cancer, heart attack and stroke combined.
+According to Lisa Arian, MD, senior medical director at Sharp Health Plan, the risk of an osteoporosis-related fracture is greater than the risks of breast cancer, heart attack and stroke combined.

-Osteoporosis is not a natural part of aging
+Osteoporosis is not always a natural part of aging

-While more than 54 million Americans live with osteoporosis, Ancona-Young stresses that osteoporosis is not a natural part of aging.
-Causes of osteoporosis include menopause, family history, calcium and vitamin D deficiency, lack of physical exercise and tobacco use.
+While more than 54 million Americans live with osteoporosis, Dr. Arian stresses that osteoporosis is not always a natural part of aging.
+Risk factors include your age, race, lifestyle choices, medical conditions and treatments.
+Causes of osteoporosis can include menopause, family history, calcium and vitamin D deficiency, lack of physical exercise and tobacco use.

-Bone fractures and breaks are the first sign
+Bone fractures and breaks may bethe first sign

 A fracture of the hip, wrist or spine is often the first sign of osteoporosis.
 The most common first fracture is a compression fracture in the spine.
-The disease changes the structure of the bone and leads to a stooped or hunched posture.
+The disease changes the structure of the bone and can lead to a stooped or hunched posture.

 How to prevent osteoporosis